waynespaull/footy/README.md

 ## Introduction

-Using two simple datasets I created a few features that performed well enough across a variety of models to make me believe that it is possible to create a model that could outperform the bookmakers.
+Using three datasets I created a few features that performed well enough across a variety of models to make me believe that it is possible to create a model that could outperform the bookmakers.
 A third dataset was used to compare my results to those of the bookmakers.

 ## Links